otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-javascript.md

 // "X"
 ```

-> **Hint on how to solve this task:** You can check the winner of a **Tic-Tac-Toe** game by checking the rows, columns, and diagonals of the **2D array**.
+> **Hint on how to solve this task:** You can check the winner of a **Tic-Tac-Toe** game by checking the rows, columns and diagonals of the **2D array**.
 You can start by checking the rows and then the columns and diagonals.
-You can use a series of **if statements** to check the rows, columns, and diagonals for a winner.
+You can use a series of **if statements** to check the rows, columns and diagonals for a winner.

 ---

 ## Next Class

-Link to the next class: [Week 02](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/blob/s1-25/lecture-notes/week-02-express-http.md)
+Link to the next class: [Week 02](https://github.com/otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/blob/s2-25/lecture-notes/week-02-express-http.md)